Being a Witness Wherever You Go

 Have you ever been falsely accused of mishandling your work?
 That happened at one of my past jobs, and it was not a pleasant experience.
 An account had not been handled correctly and the person in charge came to me with the paperwork, very unhappy, wondering why it was handled the way it was.
 The Lord helped me to remain calm, assess the situation and figure out that the paperwork had actually been mismarked, and that I had handled it appropriately according to what it said.
 My co-worker was satisfied and our relationship remained intact.

 Mistakes and misunderstandings can happen in the workplace or anywhere.
 We may not have a chance to share our full testimony, but the way we handle these situations will give a good indication to those around us of what we stand for.
-Acting with honesty, humility, patience, and respectful communication can often defuse a difficult situation, and our lights will shine brightly to those around us—whether they are directly involved or just onlookers.
+Acting with honesty, humility, and patience, and communicating respectfully, can often defuse a difficult situation, and our lights will shine brightly to those around us—whether they are directly involved or just onlookers.

 Out and about